alanranger/schema-tools/handover-cursor-ai.md

   - Downloads both JSON and HTML script tag formats
   - Improved UI with status badges and better error handling
   - Better table rendering with processing status updates
+- **New in v1.3.0:**
+  - **Supabase Integration**: Store validation results in `schema_audit_logs` table
+  - Manual status input dropdowns for Google and Schema.org validators
+  - Notes textarea for each validation result
+  - "Save to Supabase" button for each URL row
+  - Toast notifications for save success/failure
+  - Automatic storage of schema JSON and validation metadata

 ## Goals for Next Tool Phase